 Not necessarily.

-After extensive research and thought on the matter, we at ReptiFiles have concluded that sand is safe for use with leopard geckos, but only if it is used correctly.
+Sand can be safe for use with leopard geckos, but ONLY if it is used correctly.
 Leopard geckos should not be housed on loose substrate unless they have passed quarantine and are healthy.
-Pre-washed, silica-free play sand or fine-grain dune sand like Jurassic Reptile Substrate and Zoo Med ReptiSand (linked above) is perfectly safe to use with leopard geckos, although I do recommend mixing it with organic topsoil unless you have a way to pack it down.
+Pre-washed, silica-free play sand or fine-grain dune sand like Jurassic Reptile Substrate and Zoo Med ReptiSand is perfectly safe to use with leopard geckos, although I do recommend mixing it with plain topsoil and clay unless you really pack it down.

 Loose substrates that do not mimic leopard geckos’ natural habitat (tree bark, wood chips, paper substrate, etc.) are not safe for ingestion and should not be used.